jbconway/inst414-final-project-Jillian-Conway/README.md

     - Cleaned, merged, and transformed datasets stored in data/processed/ ready for analysis.

 - Model Artifacts and Evaluation
-    - Trained regression models and evaluation metrics (MSE, MAE, R²) saved in data/analyzed/, including CSV summaries of model performance.
+    - Trained classification models and evaluation metrics (accuracy and confusion matrices) saved in data/analyzed/, including CSV summaries of model performance.

 - Visualizations